To help our supporters create more positive and meaningful connections with people with

 and do so again when you have returned.

-- If you're unsure about someone's level of vision, ask.
+- Ask if you're unsure about someone's level of vision.
 Not everyone with

 vision loss is completely blind.

 - Don't turn your face away or cover your face or mouth when interacting with those who are deaf or hard of hearing.
 This prevents

 them from reading your lips or seeing your facial expressions.